dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 ### deblurModes

-Set the deblur modes with an array of EnumDeblurMode.
+Sets the priority for which deblurring algorithms the library will employ when dealing with blurry images.
+This array consists of [EnumDeblurMode]({{site.dcv_enumerations}}barcode-reader/deblur-mode.html?lang=android) items.

 ```java
 EnumDeblurMode[] deblurModes;